 Obesity is a known risk factor for the development of many cancers in women.
-Obese women not only have a higher risk of developing breast cancer, but treatment and outcomes are also affected by their body mass.
+Obese women have a higher risk of developing breast cancer and have altered treatment and health outcomes as a result of this increased body mass.

 Factors related to obesity in breast cancer

-Estrogen levels are 15% higher on average in women with postmenopausal breast cancer, and the cancer risk is doubled at the highest levels, especially in those with both estrogen and progesterone receptors.
+Estrogen levels are 15% higher, on average, in women with postmenopausal breast cancer.
+Moreover, the cancer risk is doubled at the highest levels, especially in those with both estrogen and progesterone receptors.
 Any increase in mean serum estrogens is associated with a higher risk of breast cancer according to recent findings.

 The relationship between estrogen and hormone receptors is important in breast cancer treatment, as well as in determining treatment outcomes.
 Estrogen and progesterone receptors, as well as the human epidermal growth factor receptor 2, are active in many of these tumors.

-ER-α receptors promote cell proliferation, while ER-β receptors are associated with better outcomes.
+The estrogen receptors-α (ER-α) promote cell proliferation, whereas ER-β are associated with better outcomes.
 Thus, the ER+/- status of a tumor refers primarily to the presence of ER-α receptors.
 ER positivity is more common in obese postmenopausal women and those with a history of weight gain between 20 and 50 years.

-Progesterone receptors are also of two forms, PR-A and PR-B, both activated by the same gene, but mediated by different promoters.
-Both forms are therefore referred to as PR and their positivity is related to obesity in postmenopausal women.
+Progesterone receptors (PR) are also of two forms, PR-A and PR-B, both of which are activated by the same gene but mediated by different promoters.
+Both PR-a and PR-B are therefore referred to as PR and their positivity is related to obesity in postmenopausal women.
 It is notable that receptor concentrations are directly related to the amount of weight gained, particularly in adult life.

 Weight reduction in obese subjects reduces estrogen levels in the blood and increases the concentration of sex hormone binding globulin (SHBG) in the blood.
 A recent study showed an 85% reduction in breast cancer incidence following obesity reduction by gastric bypass surgery.

-This protein is reduced in obese subjects, and its receptors are found on both ER+ and ER- cell lines from human breast cancer.
-It is an inhibitor of cell proliferation, but of ER+ lines at a lower concentration.
-It may also promote apoptosis in breast cancer cells.
+Adiponectin is a protein that is reduced in obese subjects, with its receptors found on both ER+ and ER- cell lines from human breast cancer.
+Moreover, this protien is an inhibitor of cell proliferation in ER+ lines at a lower concentration.
+Adiponectin may also promote apoptosis in breast cancer cells.